Earn cashback and save money on rail fares

 Trainline.com

 The most popular train booking site isn’t one you necessarily should be using as your first point of call.
-Despite some offers, you might be overpaying thanks to fees on most bookings.
+Despite some offers, you might be overpaying thanks to the fees it charges on most bookings.

 - Cashback: via cashback sites and occasionally via some banks